 5. Enforcement & Redress

-The American University Library authorizes only the University Librarian, the Associate University Librarian for Information Services, or the Assistant University Librarian for Collections Services to receive requests from law enforcement officers.
+The American University Library authorizes only the University Librarian, or his/her designee, to receive requests from law enforcement officers.
 Before responding to any law enforcement requests, the Library must confer with the Office of General Counsel to determine the appropriate response.
 Generally, the Library does not make library records available to any agency of state, federal, or local government unless a subpoena, warrant, court order or other investigatory document is issued by a court of competent jurisdiction that shows good cause and is in proper form.
-All library staff refer any law enforcement inquiries to the Assistant University Librarian for Collections Services, the Associate University Librarian for Information Services, or the University Librarian.
-In the event 5 that these library administrators cannot be contacted, library staff immediately refer any inquiries to General Counsel.
+All library staff refer any law enforcement inquiries to the University Librarian.
+In the event that the University Librarian or his/her designee cannot be contacted, library staff immediately refer any inquiries to General Counsel.